 - The incident directory structure may be stored in any location, but it is recommended to be as close to the drive root as possible.

 - According to agency needs, files for multiple incidents may be stored under an optional root folder named: \[yyyy]_incidents.

-base_data (base data not created on the incident, which do not require daily backup)
+base_data: base data not created on the incident, does not require daily backup

-documents (e.g., spreadsheets, text documents, unit log, digital photos used on maps)
+documents: spreadsheets, text documents, unit log, digital photos used on maps

-backups (date- and time-stamped backup incident geodatabases from incident geodatabase for disaster recovery purposes)
+backups: date and time stamped backup incident geodatabases from incident geodatabase for recovery purposes

 Feature Template Layer File.lyrx (one for each GISS)

-backups (backup map document files (.mxd) copied from master map document files)
+backups: backup project files (.aprx) copied from master map document files

-tools (extensions, tools, or other software tools used on the incident)
+Tools: extensions, tools, or other job aids used on the incident

 - GeoOps Incident Directory Structure, included in GeoOPS folder template (zip)